row_1

 Fringe Rate

-A fringe rate is the percentage used by employers to determine how much benefits cost compared to an employee’s base salary.
-At Auburn, full-time employees and faculty currently have a fringe rate of 30.4%, comparable to peer institutions.
+A fringe rate is the additional amount an employer pays to cover benefits such as health insurance, retirement plans, and paid time off.
+At Auburn, full‑time employees and faculty currently have a fringe rate of 30.4%, similar to peer institutions.
+This means Auburn contributes an additional 30.4% of an employee’s salary to cover benefits.

 What Does the Fringe Rate Cover?